jt14den/libcarp-lectnotes/04-LC-ShellNotes-1.md

 #### Examples:

-To give you some idea of what the shell can do, I will demonstrate how to find the number of articles published in **2009** in academic history journals whose title contains the word ‘International’.
+To give you some idea of what the shell can do, I will demonstrate how to find the number of articles published in **2009** in academic history journals whose title contains the word **International**.

 First, let’s use a shell command to see how big this file is.